Leanna, Kansas

 Leanna is an unincorporated community in Allen and Neosho counties in the U.S. state of Kansas.

 History

 A post office was opened in Leanna in 1881, and remained in operation until it was discontinued in 1920.

+Transportation

+The nearest intercity bus stop is located in Chanute.
+Service is provided by Jefferson Lines on a route from Minneapolis to Tulsa.